tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_1_Stop_Means_Look.md

 ## Article 3

-### SEO-Optimized Title: Decode Your Inner World: A High-Level Overview of the Quantum Mindfulness Framework
+### Decode Your Inner World: A High-Level Overview of the Quantum Mindfulness Framework

 In a world that often pulls us into automatic reactions and habitual patterns, discovering a framework that empowers you to actively shape your inner reality can be truly life-changing.
 The Quantum Mindfulness framework offers just that, moving beyond traditional observation to guide you into a state of "active mastery" over your consciousness.
 At its heart is a foundational principle: **"Stop Means Look."**